-More to come: I am still working on where they went (mostly England, Canada, US, and Australia) and when, but I now have a list of who emigrated.
 There are 260 individuals, but many emigrated as families.
-I will use a cut off date of AD 1920 for privacy reasons, and also because in the 20th Century migration became much more common.
-(Look at the 1881 distribution map to see that in that year most of the Lobbans and Lobans were still in Scotland.)
+I use a cut-off date of AD 1914 for privacy reasons, and also because in the 20th Century migration became much more common.
+(Look at the 1881 UK distribution map to see that in that year most of the Lobbans and Lobans in the UK were still in Scotland.)

 Streets named after a Lobban/Loban may give clues as to where the families went, but we have not been able to do much more than locate the streets and guess which immigrant family the streets commemorate (see Trivia)